National Congress on Science Education

-Registration for the 2021 NCSE Meeting will open in spring of 2021.
-This meeting will be held virtually and is free of charge.
+Registration for the 2023 NCSE Meeting will open in Spring.
+This meeting is free of charge and will be held virtually Monday, June 26 – Thursday, June 29, 2023.

 Declaring delegates and alternates will also be a part of the registration process.
-All delegates and alternates must be declared by 10 days prior to the start of the meeting, per the NCSE Operating Policy.
+All delegates and alternates must be declared by June 16, 2023 (10 days prior to the start of the meeting, per the NCSE Operating Policy).

 Questions or Suggestions?

 For more information, questions, and suggestions for NCSE forums and workshops, please contact NSTA Chapter Relations or call (800)722-6782, ext.
 265 or (703)312-9265.

 2023 National Congress on Science Education Planning Committee

 - Julie Luft, NSTA President-Elect and NCSE Chairperson